 How much is the boat hire in Nelson Bay?
 Best of all, it’s really cheap to hire the boat.
-You don’t need a boat licence and it’s only $90 for 2 hours or $110 for 3 hours.
+You don’t need a boat licence and it’s only$120 for two hours or $150 for three hours!
 I would say 3 hours is more than enough time to hire it out and it will take up to 6 people.
 Take some drinks, and some nibbles and you’re sorted.

 If you’ve ever wanted to try scuba diving or do a scuba diving course in Australia then Let’s Go Adventures offers it all.
 Also, there’s so many shipwrecks just off the beaches so I can imagine it’s a total haven for the divers out there.

 15. Visit Koalas In The Wild At Tilligerry Habitat

 The Tilligerry Habitat offers an opportunity to see koalas in the wild!
 This is an awesome little gem complete with boardwalks and a garden nursery.
 Plus it’s free to get into so make sure you go and keep an eye out to spot koalas in the wild in Port Stephens!

 16. Go Paddle Boarding or Kayaking In Port Stephens

 If you’re up for an adventure, there are loads of water sports to try out.
 Port Stephens Paddle Sports have a guided kayak tour and a new paddle board (SUP) tour as well.
 Opt for a sunset kayak, day time kayak or a stand up paddle board (SUP) session.
 Just note that they are closed in winter and open up again from September onwards.